Touching the hand of history™

 Steven Ashley – Norfolk Museums & Archaeology Service – expert in medieval heraldry

-Pictured right: A 7th C tear-shaped gold pendant, found by in 1999 by Jim B, and acquired by the Castle Museum, Norwich under the 1996 Treasure Act.
+Pictured left: A 7th C tear-shaped gold pendant, found by in 1999 by Jim B, and acquired by the Castle Museum, Norwich under the 1996 Treasure Act.

 |Bronze Age to Iron Age|